 Protocase manufactures fully finished custom electronic enclosures and associated parts from a wide variety of materials and components, in 2-3 days with no minimum order.
 Protocase also provides expert and affordable enclosure design services.

 As a complement to its rapid custom manufacturing for sheet metal and CNC machining, Protocase can 3D print parts to fit within electronic enclosures and other applications in 2-3 days, with no minimum order.

 Protocase 3D Printing is extremely useful for rapid prototyping and product development, particularly for components for custom electronic enclosures, such as cable support brackets, OLED panel holders, PCB mounts, arms and more.

 3D Printing is the process of heating a thermoplastic and printing it layer by layer to form a plastic version of a CAD model.
 Protocase's 3D printing uses fused deposition modelling (FDM), which involves heating the filament and then depositing it by an extrusion head onto a build platform where it cools off.
-It is a versatile process that can be used to create a virtually limitless variety of designs.

 Unlike our sheet metal and CNC milling processes, 3D printing is additive.
 Plastic is added to the design layer by layer to allow rapid creation of prototype plastic parts and end-use products.